lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 If you go back to your organization, you will note that the extension has been automatically updated to the last version; you don't need to reinstall it.

-We can now enrich our decorator to run a second message at the end of the workflow without creating a second decorator.
+We can now enrich our decorator to output a second message at the end of the workflow without creating a second decorator.
 For that, you just need to add another *contribution* with a *post-job* target and optionally use a different YAML file.
 The conditions would look like this:

 ```json
 "contributions": [